-I initially wrote the first edition of this ThrottleStop guide for UltrabookReview here as part of a short undervolting/tweaking guide several years ago.
-I published a more comprehensive guide for Notebookcheck back in 2017, but I felt it was time to update the guide for 2019.
-There have been quite a few bug fixes as well as a few new features added, but I also wanted to improve the readability and organization of the old guide.
-The current version of ThrottleStop at the time of writing is 8.70.6 (download link).
+Author’s Note: I wrote the first edition of this ThrottleStop guide for UltrabookReview as part of a short undervolting/tweaking guide several years ago.
+I previously published a ThrottleStop guide for Notebookcheck back in 2017, but wanted to update the guide here to cover the new features and changes, as well as improve the readability and organization.

 What is Throttlestop and how does it compare to Intel XTU?